Hub-of-all-Things/doc/source/index.md

 ## System Data Types

-Each data input is linked with its Type.
+Each contextualised data item is linked with its Type.
 The HAT defines a set of Types that can be used to annotate entities and data.
 For example, type "PostalAddress" is used to annotate physical address of item.
-Types can be freely customised by HAT users.
+A default set of Types, common across all HATs, is provided by HATDeX, however Types can be further customised by HAT developers.

 ### Creating a Type

-You should create a new `type` for every set of values you want to be treated as a specific type record.
+You should create a new Type for every set of values you want to be treated as a specific Type record.
 For example, you might want to have a Type "Country" to annotate your country of birth, or you might want it to annotate all the countries you have ever lived in.
-To create a new `type`, the POST body should contain a new Type `name` and `description` and it should be posted to `/type/type`.
-The new Type id and times when it was created and updated will be recorded automatically.
+To create a new `Type`, the API request body should contain a new Type `name` and `description` and it should be posted to `/type/type`.
+The new Type ID and times when it was created as well as updated will be recorded automatically and included in the response.

 > Example of creating a new Data Type: